ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-stacks-as-linked-lists.md

-## Stacks implemented as linked lists
+## Linked lists

 ::: TODO
 - Prio 1: invariants
 - Prio 1: explanations of the pseudocode, not just the code (also file 04b)
 :::

-In this section we present one of the two traditional implementations for lists, usually called a [linked list]{.term}.
+A linked list is a kind of "distributed" data structure, in the sense that the main list object does not have full information of everything.
+The only thing that the list knows about is the *first* element, and instead each element knows which is the next element.

+So it is like a line of people facing backwards: the only thing a single person knows is who is standing behind them.
+A person can never know where in the line they stand, and when it is their turn.
+And the main "controller" of the list can only see the first person in the line.

-The linked list uses [dynamic memory allocation]{.term}, that is, it allocates memory for new list elements as needed.
+A linked list uses [dynamic memory allocation]{.term}, that is, it allocates memory for new list elements as needed.
 The following diagram illustrates the linked list concept.
-There are three [nodes]{.term} that are
+There are three [nodes]{.term} that are "linked" together.
-"linked" together.
-Each node has two boxes.
-The box on the right holds a link to the next node in the list.
+Each node contains a link to the next node in the list.
-Notice that the rightmost node does not have any link coming out of this box.
+Notice that the rightmost node does not have any outgoing link.

 ```jsav-figure
 var av = NewAV();